Compare park home insurance quotes now

 Compare park home insurance with Quotezone.co.uk

-Regardless of whether you are a park home owner or a site owner, you may need to know about park home insurance for static homes.
+Regardless of whether you are a park home owner or a site owner, you may need to know about residential park home insurance for static homes.

 A park home is a significant investment, so it’s important to protect it as best you can.
 For a policy that gives you the peace of mind you need, here’s what to consider when it comes to comparing park homes insurance.
+Park homes can be a great way of downsizing your property for a cheaper alternative.
+These homes can come in a range of different sizes and can offer a low maintenance lifestyle.
+Despite this however, there are still considerable costs at stake if something was to happen to your park home.
+That’s why it’s always advisable to get park home insurance.

 What is park home insurance?

 Park home insurance typically combines buildings and contents cover and will pay to repair or replace your park home and belongings if they’re stolen or damaged.
+Use our free tool to find out how safe your local area is.

 Like other types of insurance, you’ll also be able to add on extra features and tailor a policy to fit your exact needs.